baileySoobinPark/vv/reference/Getting Started/product-overview.md

 ## Central Server

-The Central Server, operated by VerifyVASP, acts as a message mediator between VASPs.\
-It is necessary to configure the appropriate Central Server endpoint for your Enclave Server's environment.
+VerifyVASP operates a central Server which serves as a message mediator server, operated by VerifyVASP.
+Please configure either the Production or Staging server endpoint's information below for the enclave environment variable `**VEGA_API_ENDPOINT**`.

 * **Production Endpoint**:\
   `https://api.vega-protocol.com`